Quasimaps to quivers with potentials: Shifted symplectic structures

 \subsection{Image of shifted symplectic forms to periodic cyclic homology I}

-It is often useful to know when the shifted symplectic derived stacks constructed in Theorem \ref{thm:symp_no_mark} have local Darboux charts as in \cite{BBJ, BG}, for example to verify the isotropic condition of symmetric obstruction theory in the $(-2)$-shifted case (ref.~Definition~\ref{def on iso sym ob},~Theorem~\ref{prop:symm_ob}).
-One sufficient condition is when the shifted symplectic form maps to zero in the so-called periodic cyclic cohomology (e.g.~\cite{Park2}).
+It is often useful to know when the shifted symplectic derived stacks constructed in Theorem \ref{thm:symp_no_mark} have local Darboux charts as in \cite{BBJ, BG}, for example to verify the \textit{isotropic condition} of symmetric obstruction theory in the $(-2)$-shifted case (ref.~Definition~\ref{def on iso sym ob},~Theorem~\ref{prop:symm_ob}).
+One sufficient condition is when the shifted symplectic form maps to zero in the so-called periodic cyclic cohomology (e.g.~\cite{Park2} which is based on \cite{BBJ, BG}).

 Recall that similar to the construction of $NC^w$ in Lemma \ref{lem:F-eq_DR}, there is a \textit{periodic cyclic complex} (ref.~\cite{Lod}, see also \cite[\S 5.2]{BBJ}): for each $p\in\bbZ$, we define